A Beginning's Guide to Understanding Protected Trees

 Preservation orders

-How do I know when a tree is in danger?
+How do I know whether a tree is safe?

 TPO search